 There are two perks that do not require staying at a Cedar Point lodging facility.
 Because of that, they do come with an extra charge.

 The first is "Fast Lane".
 This does not apply to every single ride in the park, but it does apply to the most popular and formidable.
 In brief, you can buy your way into a special queue and bypass the normal lines.

 There is also a "Fast Lane Plus".
 This is an option where in addition to the special queues, you also get unlimited rides on a few select roller coasters.

 Best Times to Go

 The amount of business during its season can never be considered low.
 However, there are times of the season and times of the week where it is considerably more crowded than others.
 During the part of the season that it is open full time, May tends to be the slowest month.
-The reason being is that it is cooler, and there are many days where going on a 300 foot tall roller coaster that goes over 90 mph may be uncomfortably chilly.
-There will be less extended stayers who plan on going to Soak City, the beach, or parasailing for the same reason.
+The reason being is that it is cooler, and there are many days when going on a 300-foot-tall roller coaster that goes over 90 mph may be uncomfortably chilly.
+There will be fewer extended stayers who plan on going to Soak City, the beach, or parasailing for the same reason.

 Navigation of the Park